chambln/plover-phenrsteno/README.md

 - Use someone else's dictionaries
 - Create your own

-You can download my dictionaries from this repository, in the `json` folder. `verbatim.json` is for fingerspelling individual letters. `vocabulary.json`, `prefixes.json`, and `suffixes.json` are for transcribing (British) English words.
+You can [download my dictionaries from this repository](https://github.com/contrum/phenrsteno/tree/master/json). `verbatim.json` is for fingerspelling individual letters. `vocabulary.json`, `prefixes.json`, and `suffixes.json` are for transcribing (British) English words.

 In Plover, click the big green plus icon to add dictionaries.